saeed-sufi/travel-agency/README.md

   // To delete a commit but keeping changes: (`git reset` without a --hard or --soft moves your HEAD to point to the specified commit, without changing any files.) git reset HEAD^

+  // To delete some commits ant discarding any commits in between as if they were never there: git reset --hard 79aaee0 git push --force origin develop // to remove commits that are already pushed to develop branch

   ```
   #### Git Terminology
   * Pull request: is basically a request to merge one branch into another